barsoom/content_translator/README.md

 This app is designed with reliablity in mind.
 It will retry calls both to the client app and to the WTI service as needed.

+This app follows the model of [gridlook](https://github.com/barsoom/gridlook) to keep things simple: one deployment per client project.

 ### Sending content changes to this app

 Content is sent to this app by HTTP calls.
 Create and update is POST, destroy is DELETE.

 These calls can be made multiple times without causing any problems, so design your app to continue retrying the requests until you get a 200 response (e.g. instead of a timeout).

-    POST   /api/texts token=token-for-my-app identifier="help_item_25" name="question" value="What is elixir?" locale=en
+    POST   /api/texts token=authtoken identifier="help_item_25" name="question" value="What is elixir?" locale=en
-    DELETE /api/texts token=token-for-my-app identifier="help_item_25"
+    DELETE /api/texts token=authtoken identifier="help_item_25"

-See the configuration section for how to setup tokens.
+See the configuration section for how to setup the token.

 ### Receiving changes from this app